 9 – Showcase Your Voice

-Your blog post introduction sets your tone for not only the rest of the piece, but also your entire brand and how you represent it.
+Your blog post introduction sets your tone for the rest of the piece and your entire brand and how you represent it.
 Your voice contains your passion, personality, and your brand’s story.
-Around here, we go for a snarky and sincere voice, because we know the struggle of dealing with BS marketers, and we don’t want to play you like that.
-Just not our style.
+We go for a straight-forward and authoritative voice.
+But, not every brand’s voice is the same.

 10 – Lift Some Word Weights: Write Ledes

 Your introduction needs to be strong.
 While your tone (especially for a blog post) may not be journalistic or objective in nature, you can learn a lot from how journalists hone their craft to focus on essential facts in the introduction of their news stories.
-A journalist’s lede packs a punch, delivering essential information in the beginning of the story, with a promise to detail or extrapolate further information as the story continues.
+A journalist’s lede packs a punch.
+It delivers vital information at the beginning of the story, promising to detail or extrapolate further information as the story continues.

-Good ledes aren’t easy, and there are multiple types of ledes which can help you tease out an ideal introduction for your blog post.
+Good ledes aren’t easy, and there are multiple types that can help you tease out an ideal introduction for your blog post.
 From the sensational zinger to observations and hard facts, ledes are among the most valuable things bloggers should adopt from journalism.

 11 – Write Your Blog Post Introduction Last